This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Wear many hats"

-The tell: companies with well-staffed, well-scoped roles don't need to use language like this.
-They know exactly what they need.
-When a posting says "wear many hats," they're counting on your enthusiasm to absorb the ambiguity before you realize what you signed up for.
+Well-staffed companies with clear roles don't use this language.
+They know what they need.
+"Wear many hats" means they're counting on your enthusiasm to hide the ambiguity.

 Red Flag 02